NaturalWalker/NaturalWalker.github.io/about.md

 ## Contact

 Reach me on the links in the footer.
-For sensitive reports, ask for a PGP key first.

 ## Disclaimer